jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/020-single-string.md

 as long as the instrument has one string that can vibrate, it can make music.

+## No training required

-Nearly everyone knows how to do this without training.
+Nearly everyone seems to know how to do this without training, to some degree.

-On some level we all know how to make music with a vibrating string.
+On a basic level we all know how to make music with a vibrating string.